Next Gen Carpal Tunnel Care

 - When can I return to my other hobbies and activities?

-- When will you follow-up with me?
+- In how many days will you follow-up with me?

 - What happens if the surgery did nothing for my symptoms?